AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 <img src="images/gui-signal-bars.png" alt="breadboard" width="400"/>

-The signal strength between the WiFi router and the unPhoneis illustrated by signal bars which updates live on the screen, periodically checking every 5 seconds.
+The signal strength between the WiFi router and the unPhone is illustrated by signal bars which updates live on the screen, periodically checking every 5 seconds.
 This provides the user with guidance if they are connected to the router, otherwise the lights cannot be controlled.